akshit2611/amazon-clone/README.md

-3 page Amazon clone- cart and returns&orders are working property
+3 page Amazon clone- cart or returns & orders are working property.